Chordian/sidfactory2/DEVELOPMENT.md

 - The manual is updated in the master branch
 - The release candidate is more thorougly tested
 - The release is officially announced

+## Issue tracking

+Anyone can file a feature request or bug.
+The team will evaluate if it should go on the "to do" list and at what priority.
+There are no guarantees if and when an issue will be addressed.